paramsingh96/paramsingh96/README.md

 ### Heyo there! 👋

 I am **Param**, a Polyglot Software Engineer from a small city, Alwar.
-I like to observe and talk to people.
+I like observing things and talking to people.

 - 🔭 I’m currently working with [Gojek] on solving Marketplace Supply Product & Engineering Problems.
 - 🌱 I’m currently learning new languages like German, Spanish & French, checkout my progress here at [Duolingo]!